 An external expert was mandated in February 2015, to organise the first activities of the Technology Platform.
 Indeed, discussions with other NCCR have shown that the activities of the Platform are better organised by a professional with good connections to the Swiss technological landscape.
 The Statement of Work is:

-Make a list of all the Swiss companies related to Space and Ground-based astronomy through the market of high-end components or R&D in mechanics, electronics, optics, software, or a combination of them.
+Make a list of all the Swiss companies related to space and ground-based astronomy through the market of high-end components or R&D in mechanics, electronics, optics, software, or a combination of them.

 Contact companies in order to